About UK Lotto

-|Prize||Match needed||Estimated prize||Odds|
+|Category||Match needed||Estimated prize||Odds|

-|1||6 + 0||Jackpot||1 in 45,057,474|
+|1||6||Jackpot||1 in 45,057,474|

-|2||5 + 1||£ 50,000||1 in 7,509,579|
+|2||5 + 1||£ 1,000,000 (£1.2m)||1 in 7,509,578|

 |6||2||Free Lucky Dip||1 in 10.3|

-The draws take place every Wednesday at 21:00 (GMT) and Saturday at 20:30 (GMT).
+The draws take place every Wednesday at 20:00 (GMT) and Saturday at 19:45 (GMT).

-One heart warming story came in November 2013 when Ron Elliot, a full time care home assistant saw his persistence rewarded when his Lucky Dip numbers appeared on TV to bag him £7,959,312.
-As reported by the Daily Mail, Ron planned to continue working in the job he loves despite his new found riches.
+One heartwarming story came in November 2013 when Ron Elliot, a full-time care home assistant saw his persistence rewarded when his Lucky Dip numbers appeared on TV to bag him £7,959,312.
+As reported by the Daily Mail, Ron planned to continue working in the job he loves despite his newfound riches.
 He was however said to be planning a few treats for himself and his family, including a new house and trips to Indonesia.

 With some great prizes to be won and encouraging odds, particularly on some of the smaller prizes, why not give yourself a chance of winning by giving the UK Lotto a try?
-By playing through Lottery24.com it is even easier as we manually check all tickets for you after the draw, meaning you don’t have to worry about them expiring or being misplaced.
+By playing through Lottery24 it is even easier as we manually check all tickets for you after the draw, meaning you don’t have to worry about them expiring or being misplaced.

 The UK Lotto was initially launched in 1994 by the prime minister at the time, John Major.
 It is operated by ‘Camelot Group’ and regulated by the ‘National Lottery Commission’.
 At the time of its launch, it was a weekly game played on Saturdays, known as the ‘National Lottery’, however in 1997 the midweek draw was introduced.
 In 2002 there was also a significant change when it was renamed to ‘UK Lotto’.

-In October 2015 this was changed to the ‘Millionaire Raffle’ and guaranteed a £1million prize and 20 prizes worth £20,000 in each draw.
-The numbers for players to choose from also changed from 1-49 to 1-59.
+There was an overhaul given to the game in October 2013, which saw jackpot sizes increased, prize tiers altered, and the new "Lotto Raffle" introduced.
+In October 2015 this was changed to the ‘Millionaire Raffle’ and guaranteed a £1million prize and 20 prizes worth £20,000 in each draw, with a code automatically generated for every UK Lotto line purchased.
+In 2015, the numbers for players to choose from also changed from 1-49 to 1-59.